Phat Diem Cathedral

 Renowned author Graham Greene once famously described Phát Diệm Cathedral as “more Buddhist than Christian”.
 The Cathedral is a stunning blend of East and West architecture, culture, art and religion located in the southern district of Kim Son in Ninh Binh province.

-Local workers chiseled, transported, and shaped local mountain rock to build the core structure of the cathedral as a testament to the glory of God and human inventiveness.
-Although the official date of its consecration was 1892, in reality, it took some 24 years between 1875 and 1899 to complete its construction.
-The cathedral, known locally as “the Stone Church,” is entirely made of limestone.
+Local workers chiselled, transported, and shaped local mountain rock to build the core structure of the cathedral as a testament to the glory of God and human inventiveness.
+Although the official date of its consecration was 1892, in reality, it took some 24 years between 1875 and 1899 to complete the construction.
+The cathedral, known locally as “the Stone Church,” is almost entirely made of limestone.

 Uncle “Six”